Instawork/hyperview/docs/guide_html.md

 ### Form inputs

-In HTML, the `<input>` element has a `type` attribute that's used to render the element as a checbox or radio input.
+In HTML, the `<input>` element has a `type` attribute that's used to render the element as a checkbox or radio input.
 The use of a shared `name` attribute determines the behavior of a group of inputs (whether one or multiple can be selected).

 In HXML, two parent elements called [`<select-single>`](/docs/reference_selectsingle) and [`<select-multiple>`](/docs/reference_selectmultiple) take several [`<option>`](/docs/reference_option) elements.
 The outer element determines whether one or many options can be selected.
 The [`<option>`](/docs/reference_option) element has no default styling, and can be customized to look like a checkbox, button, or anything else.